Advocacy at MIFA

 At MIFA, we believe service and advocacy reinforce each other and are necessary to achieving our mission of supporting the independence of vulnerable seniors and families in crisis and our vision of uniting our community in service.
 Advocacy means using our voices as committed and informed champions for our cause.
 Our mission will be fully realized when our community and our leaders understand our causes and see them as worthy of their best efforts and support.

-Senior Hunger: As our senior population grows—both in Memphis and nationwide—the risk of hunger among this vulnerable community grows with it.
-Food insecurity threatens the physical health of seniors, while the isolation of living alone threatens their emotional health.
+As our senior population grows—both in Memphis and nationwide—the risk of hunger among this vulnerable community grows with it.
+Food insecurity threatens the physical health of seniors, while the isolation of living alone Memphis has highest rate for senior food insecurity of any metropolitan area at 15.6%; approx. 500 eligible for waiting list; clients in every zip code threatens their emotional health.
 When seniors receive adequate nutrition and regular interactions with others, those threats diminish, allowing them to maintain or improve their health and remain independent for longer.
+Learn more.

-Inter-faith Relations: Perhaps now more than ever, MIFA’s efforts to promote inter-faith understanding can lead to stronger and healthier communities.
+Perhaps now more than ever, MIFA’s efforts to promote inter-faith understanding can lead to stronger and healthier communities.
 By serving together, we can turn distrust into trust and suspicion into understanding.
 MIFA’s inter-faith activities promote awareness, cooperation, and service among people from all spiritual paths.
+Learn more.

 MIFA’s inter-faith activities include special service projects and programs promoting inter-faith interactions and understanding.